Oreofreakshake/DSA-assignment/README.md

 ### Linear Sort

--   Extremely slow just as the theory suggests O(n) speed
+-   Extremely slow just as the theory suggests O(n) speed as best

 ### Bubble Sort

--   Not that fast but it is acceptable, with the speed of O(n) although in average it was O(n^2)
+-   Not that fast but it is acceptable, with the average speed of O(n) although in average it was O(n^2)

 ### Selection Sort